benjamintanweihao/markovy/README.md

 ```
 loop do
-  randomly choose z from one of the suffixes of the prefix x,y
+  randomly choose z from one of the suffixes of the prefix x
-  print z
+  print y
-  replace x,y by y,z
+  replace x by y
   repeat loop
 end
 ```